cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

 Hollie:
 	Modified html in team_sort/app/views/registrations/new.html.erb to add password requirements for user registration.
 Password requirements are currently only 6-character minimum.
 Requirements are now shown to user upon registration.

+William:
+    Messed around with the UI appearance of the log in button, and made it slightly bigger in size.
+Also messed around with background color, but no changes were pushed as the color wasn't yet decided by the team.
+A majority amount of this sprint's time frame was spent around learning ruby, and getting a working environment set up on Windows.
+Future steps will include modifying the UI further, upon team vote.